moby/moby/man/docker-restart.1.md

 % Docker Community
 % JUNE 2014
 # NAME
-docker-restart - Restart a container
+docker-restart - Restart one or more containers

 # SYNOPSIS
 **docker restart**